 Critical team members

-- Dr Elize Strydom: Senior Executive, Employment Relations
+- Dr Elize Strydom: Senior Executive, Employment Relations and Legal Department

 - Motsamai Motlhamme: Head, Employment Relations

 The origins of collective bargaining in the mining industry go back as far as 1915, when, for the first time, the Chamber of Mines was assigned the role of negotiating for members with employee organisations.